OCKProject/CCP/README.md

-# Computational Cultural Publishing: A Sprint
+# Computational Cultural Publishing: A Sprint on COVID-19

+## Deamnd 100% open research now!

 An online sprint / workshop to place as part of 'AMRO 20 – Of Whirlpools and Tornadoes' based in the city of Linz, Austria.
 20-23 May 2020 - Art Meets Radical Openness https://www.radical-openness.org/en